ROCHESTER, N.Y. — Embattled City Court Judge Leticia Astacio's 12-point appeal to overturn her sentence of probation came to a conclusion Friday.

-Astacio was then accused of going to Del Lago Resort and Casino in Seneca County, two counties away, in September 2017, without giving her probation officer proper notification.
-She was then released from behind bars until this most recent appearance.
+Prior to that, Astacio was accused of going to Del Lago Resort and Casino in Seneca County, two counties away, in September 2017, without giving her probation officer proper notification.

 In frequent appearances in and outside court, stemming back months, Astacio made comments which include: